saby/router/README.md

     npm install
     npm run build
-    node app
+    npm start

-Go to [http://localhost:777/RouterDemo/](http://localhost:777/RouterDemo/) in your browser to see the demo page.
-The demo itself is located in `RouterDemo` folder, with an entry file of `index.html` that loads the module `RouterDemo/Main`.
+Go to [http://localhost:777/](http://localhost:777/) in your browser to see the demo page.
+The demo itself is located in `RouterDemo` folder, with an entry file of `Index.ts` that loads the module `RouterDemo/Main`.

 ## Using Route to Match URLs